mochsalim/InstaScrape/README.md

 * Job queue to handle multiple download tasks 🏃🏻‍
 * Good exceptions handling ⚠️
 * Download posts created in a particular time period 🕓
+* Simple to use API

+## What You Can Download

+* Timeline media of User
+* Tagged media of User
+* Profile-picture of User
+* Media of Post
+* Story of User
+* Story of Hashtag
+* Story highlights of User
+* IGTV videos of User
+* Media of Posts in Hashtag
+* Media of Posts in Explore
+* Saved media of User

 ## Why